amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/README.md

 KUBECONFIG=~/Downloads/kubeconfig.yaml` once.
 All four scripts accept `--kubeconfig` and show it under `--help`.

+A kubeconfig that authenticates through an OIDC provider (common on managed clusters) runs an exec credential plugin such as `kubectl oidc-login`, which needs the kubelogin plugin installed on `PATH` as `kubectl-oidc_login`.
+The first `kubectl` call then performs a browser login: on a headless host we open the URL it prints manually, or add `--grant-type=authcode-keyboard` to the kubeconfig's exec args to paste the returned code back instead.
+Without the plugin, `kubectl` cannot obtain a token and the scripts report that the cluster is unreachable.

 ## Forwarded options and tokens

 `aim_deploy.sh` forwards a level's flags to its underlying script: `--keep` and